 People have lived, farmed and traded in Tring for thousands of years.
-The Icknield Way, which hugs the Chiltern scarp, is reckoned the oldest road in Europe, while the Bulbourne valley provided an obvious route for the Romans heading out west from St. Albans.
+The Icknield Way, which hugs the Chiltern scarp, is reckoned to be the oldest road in Europe, while the Bulbourne valley provided an obvious route for the Romans heading out west from St Albans.
 It was almost inevitable that a settlement would grow up here on the well-drained soil, with springs and good sites for wind and water mills.

 The coming of the Grand Junction Canal in 1799 brought profound changes to this peaceful agricultural place.
 It took hundreds of "navvies" four years to dig the long, deep cutting needed to cross the Tring gap and four reservoirs were built to maintain the water level.
 From a wharf at New Mill, coal, bricks and slates came in, while flour and farm produce could be loaded for distant markets.

-Industry arrived when in 1823 the manor was bought by a northern businessman, William Kay, and a huge silk mill was built in Brook Street employing 600 people, mainly women and children.
-New housing was built on the western side of Tring; a bank was established by the Butcher family, while John Brown came up from Dorset to buy a brewery and build some handsome pubs to serve the growing population.
+Industry arrived in 1823 when the manor was bought by a northern businessman, William Kay, and a huge silk mill was built in Brook Street employing 600 people, mainly women and children.
+New housing was built on the western side of Tring, a bank was established by the Butcher family, while John Brown came up from Dorset to buy a brewery and build some handsome pubs to serve the growing population.
 For many, the family income was supplemented by plaiting straw for the Luton hat trade.

-In 1835 the London and Birmingham Railway was built alongside the canal.
+In 1835, the London and Birmingham Railway was built alongside the canal.
 It needed a longer and deeper cutting, so the navvies descended once again and spent their earnings in the local pubs.
 The railway was never intended to pass through Tring itself nor even to have a station here but local traders petitioned the company to provide one as near as possible.
 The line opened in 1837 putting London within an hour's journey.

 Tring and the Rothschild family

 Still greater changes came about after 1872 when the Rothschild family added Tring Park to their clutch of local estates.
-The banker and statesman Nathaniel, later the first Baron Rothschild, set about a radical transformation of Tring over the next forty years, rebuilding the farms and building new cottages to replace decaying properties in the town.
+The banker and statesman Nathaniel, later the first Baron Rothschild, set about a radical transformation of Tring over the next 40 years, rebuilding the farms and building new cottages to replace decaying properties in the town.

 Together with the new Urban District Council he made many improvements, pulling down the old Market House outside the church to create a public open space, remodelling the buildings flanking Mansion Drive and creating a miniature welfare system.
 A new Market House was built by public subscription to mark Queen Victoria's Diamond Jubilee, while the Rose and Crown was rebuilt along 'reformed' lines for the new Trust House movement.
-The architect for these and the many new buildings along Western Road was William Huckvale, whose characteristic style with its timber framing, steep roof pitches and ornate chimneys has become something of a local trade mark.
+The architect for these and the many new buildings along Western Road was William Huckvale, whose characteristic style with its timber framing, steep roof pitches and ornate chimneys has become something of a local trademark.
 Among his commissions was the museum built to house the immense zoological collection of Lord Rothschild's eccentric elder son, Walter.

 At Pendley Manor several new facilities were created by Dorian Williams, including sports pitches, a theatre converted from an indoor riding school (Pendley Court Theatre) and an annual outdoor Shakespeare festival.
-An annual Arts Festival was begun, while the campaign to restore the derelict Wendover Arm canal brought its own annual event – Tring Canal Festival.
+An annual Arts Festival began, while the campaign to restore the derelict Wendover Arm of the canal brought its own annual event – Tring Canal Festival.
 Tring Park, threatened with development, was bought by the local authority and handed over to the Woodland Trust.

 For a list of events taking place in Tring, please see Tring Town Council’s website.